| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 This phrase is similar to Rev. 13:18, which deals with the number of the name of the beast.
 This little Scripture teaser has caused everyone to put forth his/her own theory!
 However, the very fact that there is such a multiplicity of interpretations shows that there are not too many wise among us! (cf. 1 Cor.
 1:26-31).
 To me, it is just another way for John to assert the mysterious, symbolic, cryptic nature of his writing (cf. Frank Stagg, New Testament Theology, p.
 317).

 ▣ "the seven heads of the seven mountains on which the woman sits" This is an allusion to Rome.
-Rome, like Jerusalem, was built on seven hills.
+Rome, like Jerusalem (rabbinical literature), was built on seven hills.
 This phrase appears in many ancient writings to describe the city of Rome.
-Therefore, it is incumbent on interpreters to at least see this in light of the Roman Empire, although obviously the whole allusion of chapters 17 and 18.
+Therefore, it is incumbent on interpreters to at least see the description in this context to be a reference to the Roman Empire.

 17:10-11 There have been many interpretations of these verses.

-1. I currently hold to the series outlined in Contextual Insights, E., following Kenneth Gentry, Before Jerusalem Fell
+1. I currently hold to the series outlined in Contextual Insights, E., following Kenneth Gentry, Before Jerusalem Fell, pp. 146-164

-2. F. F. Bruce, one of my favorite exegeters, holds to Augustus, Tiberius, Caligula, Claudius, and Nero as "the five who have fallen."
+2. F. F. Bruce, one of my favorite exegetes, holds to Augustus, Tiberius, Caligula, Claudius, and Nero as "the five who have fallen."
 Vespasian is "the one who is current" and Titus is "the one who will come for a little while" (cf. F. F. Bruce, Answers to Questions, p.
 141).
-This interpretation is rather arbitrary; the three relatively minor Emperors (Galba, Otho, and Vitellius) who vied for the throne in A.D.
-68-69 have been omitted.
-However, even with its problems, this seems to be the focus of Rev. 17:10 and 11, with an emphasis on the myth of Nero's resuscitation and return with the Parthian hordes to attack Rome (this may explain Rev. 17:16, cf. The Sibyllian Oracles, 5:361-368).

-3. Others see this prophecy as being fulfilled in the persecutions of Domitian.
+4. Others see this prophecy as being fulfilled in the persecutions of Domitian (A.D.
+81-96).
 There are some major hindrances to this interpretation:

-1. it would require Revelation to have been written during the reign of Vespasian, which is at variance with the ancient church tradition that John wrote during the reign of Domitian
+1. it would require Revelation to have been written during the reign of Vespasian, which is at variance with the ancient church tradition (Irenaeus A.D.
+180) that John wrote during the reign of Domitian

 2. the symbolic use of numbers throughout the book